 Common Examples Of Medical Malpractice

-Hospitals and surgeons follow certain protocol before an operation to ensure the correct patient is undergoing surgery, the right organ is to be operated on, and the site of the surgery is confirmed, usually a number of times.
-Still, poor communication, distraction, fatigue or a failure to follow the protocol results in a catastrophic mistake and a medical malpractice claim.
+Hospitals and surgeons follow certain protocols before an operation to ensure the correct patient is undergoing surgery, the right organ is to be operated on, and the site of the surgery is confirmed, usually several times.
+Still, poor communication, distraction, fatigue, or a failure to follow the protocol results in a catastrophic mistake and a medical malpractice claim.
+Such errors can lead to medical malpractice lawsuits, where victims seek compensation for the harm caused.

 Device Left In A Body Cavity

 Surgeons and assistants count the instruments or sponges used in a procedure and take inventory before the incision site is closed.
-Regardless, objects left in body cavities are not that uncommon and if not discovered, can lead to infections and other serious complications.
-An emergency surgery to remove the item also exposes a weakened patient to more infection, heart failure and other complications.
+Regardless, medical professionals sometimes fail to account for all items, leading to objects being left in body cavities.
+If not discovered, these objects can cause infections and other serious complications.
+An emergency surgery to remove the item also exposes a weakened patient to more infection, heart failure, and other complications.

 Delay In Diagnosis Or Misdiagnosis

-Some health care providers through lack of communication with their patients or by treating patients quickly and sacrificing quality for quantity will miss a diagnosis.
+Some healthcare providers may miss a diagnosis due to a lack of communication with their patients.
+This can also occur when providers treat patients quickly, sacrificing quality for quantity.
 For example, a general practitioner (GP) may have a patient who is an ex-smoker who complains of a persistent cough for months and is only given cough medication.
 Another doctor looks at the patient and sends her out for a biopsy that reveals she now has advanced otolaryngeal cancer.
 The GP may be civilly liable if a reasonably competent physician testifies that the condition should have been diagnosed at a much earlier time when the cancer was very treatable.

 Wrong Medication Or Dosage